 Be aware of attempts to get access to your passport by deception.
 If you're forced to hand over your passport, contact the Embassy for advice.

 Declare cash of 10,000 Euros or more (or the equivalent in another currency) if you are travelling between the Netherlands and any non-European Union (EU) country.
 This includes notes and coins, money orders, cheques and travellers cheques.
 If you fail to declare your cash or give incorrect information on entry to, or exit from, the Netherlands, you'll be fined.
 You don't need to declare cash if you're travelling to or from another EU country.

 Safety and security

 There remains a heightened threat of terrorist attack in a number of European countries, including the Netherlands.
 This threat is posed by those motivated by the current conflict in Iraq and Syria.
 Possible targets for future attacks include major targets for sporting events and mass gatherings.

 Since 2013, the Dutch Government has maintained its

 national terrorism threat level at 'substantial'.
-This indicates that there is a credible threat of a terrorist attack occurring in the Netherlands.
-This is the fourth of five levels, and means that 'there is a real chance of an attack.'
+This indicates there is a credible threat of a terrorist attack in the Netherlands.
+This is the fourth of five levels, and means 'there is a real chance of an attack.'

-Terrorist attacks have occurred in a number of European cities, such as Paris, Brussels, Copenhagen, Glasgow, London, Madrid, Moscow, Oslo and Volgograd.
+Terrorist attacks have occurred in a number of European cities.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
 In addition, a number of planned attacks have been disrupted by European security services in recent years.

 - Be alert to possible threats, especially in public places